 When you are ready, press the start button to begin the presentation.
 All files will be shown in their original format.
-For example, Prezi files can be zoomed and webpages can be navigated.
+For example, files can be zoomed in on and webpages can be navigated.
 SlideDog also has a Remote app to control playback from a smartphone, tablet, or another computer.

 Speakers and presenters who are looking for an internet-delivered solution for seamless switching between different speakers’ materials for an event.
 It’s good for those who are in charge of meetings, conferences, and other events, and use multiple formats of media.

-FlowVella is a tool for sales.
-It allows you to create mobile-first presentations on your iPad, share them, and get alerts and insights on your presentation leads.
+FlowVella is a tool for sales and interactive presentations.
+It allows you to create mobile-first presentations on your Apple device, share them, and get alerts and insights on your presentation leads.

-To get started, download the FlowVella app for iPad from the App Store, then choose an appropriate template, or start creating a presentation from scratch.
+To get started, download the FlowVella app for your Mac/iPad/iPhone from the App Store, then choose an appropriate template, or start creating a presentation from scratch.
 You can combine text, images, recorded video, and links into one interactive conversation.
 All the created projects are saved on your device.
-To share your presentation with others, you can upload it online, or send a link.
+To share your presentation with others, you can upload it to the cloud and share your unique URL.

-As a result, you get interactive mobile online presentations with the feel of a mobile app.
+As a result, you get interactive online presentations with the feel of a mobile app.
 The output supports smart gestures, so viewers will be able to tap, swipe, and zoom objects.
 Your Flow is stored in the cloud, and you can also demonstrate it without an internet connection using AirPlay.

 FlowVella will be of use to conference exhibitors who need their presentations to arrange iPad-based kiosks for events.
 It can be also useful for sales reps to reach their customers.

-Intuiface is a program for creating and sharing an interactive and connected digital experience that you can use at trade shows, conferences, or exhibitions.
+Intuiface is a program for creating and sharing an engaging digital experience that you can use at trade shows, conferences, or exhibitions.
 It converts all your media into interactive content for mobile devices and multi-touch displays.

 You can start from a blank canvas, import from PowerPoint, or use pre-built templates for making video walls, drawing pads, interactive maps, and more.
 The easiest way to create your first project is to begin with a template, drag and drop media files on the scene, and click play to try interacting with the project.
 There is a bit of a learning curve.
 More advanced users will like the ability to add triggered actions or layering a la Adobe Photoshop.

-Since Intuiface supports HTML5, your project will be available on any display.
+Intuiface supports HTML5, making your projects available on any device.
 All graphic content is automatically responsive to tap, swipe, pinch and other common touch screen gestures.
-IntuiFace can communicate with either a storage account or your own company’s Amazon S3 or FTP site.
-Plus, you can also share projects with a link.
+Intuiface can communicate with either an Intuiface hosted cloud storage account or your own company’s Amazon S3 or FTP site.
+Plus, you can also share projects with a unique URL.